glynawe/Vanilla/vanillaC.md

 ## Switch statements

-    Switch = "switch" "(" Expression ")" "{" {Case} ["default" ":" ] "}".
+    Switch  = "switch" "(" Expression ")" "{" {Case}  "}".
-    Case   = "case" Range ":" {"case" Range ":"} Statement.
+    Case    = "case" Range ":" {"case" Range ":"} Statement {Statement}.
+    Default = "default" ":" Statement {Statement}.
     Range   = Constant [".."
 Constant].

 Switch expressions and switch range constants must be integers or bytes.
 All constants in a `case` statement must be unique and ranges must not overlap.
-If the expression's value is within a case's ranges then that case's statement is executed.
+If the expression's value is within a case's ranges then that case's statements are executed.
 If the value does not match a case and there is an `default` clause then its body is executed; if there is no `default` clause then nothing is done.

 Vanilla switch cases do not "fall through" like C switch cases, there is no need for `break`.